langchain-ai/agentevals/README.md

 When checking equality between tool calls, the above evaluators will require that all tool call arguments are the exact same by default.
 You can configure this behavior in the following ways:

 - Treating any two tool calls for the same tool as equivalent by setting `tool_args_match_mode="ignore"` (Python) or `toolArgsMatchMode: "ignore"` (TypeScript)
+- Treating a tool call as equivalent if it contain as subset/superset of args compared to a reference tool call of the same name with `tool_args_match_mode="subset"/"superset"` (Python) or `toolArgsMatchMode: "subset"/"superset` (TypeScript)
 - Setting custom matchers for all calls of a given tool using the `tool_args_match_overrides` (Python) or `toolArgsMatchOverrides` (TypeScript) param

 You can set both of these parameters at the same time. `tool_args_match_overrides` will take precendence over `tool_args_match_mode`.